Error handling & retry¶

 - For idempotent sinks, prefer

-dead_letterwith a generousmax_attempts— transient blips will retry, and persistent failures land in a file you can inspect or replay. - For pipelines where any data loss is unacceptable, set
+dead_letterwith a generousmax_attempts— transient blips will retry, and persistent failures land in a file you can inspect.
+Use thejsonl_filesource orcourier replay-dlqto re-ingest dead-lettered envelopes. - For pipelines where any data loss is unacceptable, set

 on_error = "fail_pipeline"and let your supervisor (systemd, Kubernetes, etc.) restart the binary. - For transforms where the failure mode is "this one envelope is malformed",